Subscribe

 T-molding has a long vertical piece attached to the center of a shorter horizontal piece.
 This shape creates equal-sized gaps on each side of the molding, which allows it to transition between similarly-sized floors.

 While some T-moldings require screws and tracks, others need glue and nails.
 The T-molding doesn’t float like other options.
 Instead, you fasten it on the subfloor.
 It also allows your floor to expand and contract as needed, helping you prevent cracks.
-This option is excellent for those with floors transitioning from laminate to hardwood.
+This option is excellent for those with floors that transition from laminate to hardwood.

 2. Ramp